 - Cramps and pains in muscles.

-- Craving for salt, or salty foods and drinks.
+- Craving for salt or for salty foods and drinks.

-- Menstrual periods in women which may become irregular, or stop.
+- Menstrual periods in women may become irregular or stop.

 The symptoms can be vague at first.
 For example, you may feel tired and not right, but it is difficult to say why.
 Also, most of the symptoms can be caused by other problems, and Addison's disease is rare.
 So, the condition may not be recognised for weeks or months after symptoms first begin.

-Acute (sudden) symptoms develop in some cases - an Addisonian crisis
+Sudden (acute) symptoms develop in some cases (adrenal or Addisonian crisis)

 What tests are needed?

-(Other tests may be needed if it is thought that you have Addison's disease caused by other conditions such as TB, or a secondary cause of a low ACTH and cortisol level.
+Other tests may be needed if it is thought that you have Addison's disease caused by other conditions such as TB, or a secondary cause of a low ACTH and cortisol level.
 This may involve further blood tests, X-rays or scans.

 What is the treatment for autoimmune Addison's disease?